Torn (Ednaswap song): Trine Rein version

-A version of the song was recorded in 1996 by American-Norwegian singer Trine Rein and released on her second album, Beneath My Skin (1996).
+A version of the song was released in 1996 by American-Norwegian singer Trine Rein and released on her second album, Beneath My Skin (1996).
 Rein's version reached number 10 on the Norwegian chart.
 A music video was also produced to promote this version.

 Natalie Imbruglia version

 In 1997, Australian singer and actress Natalie Imbruglia, working with Thornalley, covered the song for her debut studio album, Left of the Middle (1997).
 Imbruglia's version was recorded in Kilburn, London, with David Munday (lead guitar), Thornalley (bass, rhythm guitars), Chuck Sabo (drums), Henry Binns, Sam Hardaker (Zero 7) (drum programming) and Katrina Leskanich (background vocals).
 It was mixed by Nigel Godrich.
 Released as a single, Imbruglia's version became a worldwide hit.

-For the song, Imbruglia received a Grammy Award nomination for Best Female Pop Vocal Performance, losing to Celine Dion's "My Heart Will Go On".
+Imbruglia received a Grammy Award nomination for Best Female Pop Vocal Performance for the song, which lost to Celine Dion's "My Heart Will Go On".
 The accompanying music video for "Torn" features British actor Jeremy Sheffield.

 Imbruglia also recorded an acoustic version of the song in 2001 for MTV Unplugged.
 The sheet music for "Torn" is published in the key of F major.

 Critical reception

 Larry Flick from Billboard described the song as a "shuffling, acoustic-lined rocker", noting that it "has the rich texture and guitar flavor needed to win the props of rock radio."
 He added, "However, the song also has an infectious melody that will warm the heart of anyone with a hankering for a slice of pure pop.
 Imbruglia has a charming, heartfelt delivery mildly reminiscent of Jewel."
 Scottish newspaper Daily Record commented, "Gorgeous tune from a gorgeous lady".
 A reviewer from Music & Media stated that "this very convincing debut single" has taken the U.K. charts by storm, "and looks likely to do so elsewhere."
 Music Week rated it five out of five, picking it as Single of the Week.
 They wrote, "The former Neighbours star possesses a sweet voice and this song — produced by Nigel Godrich (Radiohead) — has a gentle beauty.
 Should be huge."
 The magazine's Alan Jones viewed it as an "excellent single", adding, "A star is reborn."

 In 2013, "Torn" was declared the "Best Pop Song" on a top 10 list, part of a larger collection of songs by Q magazine in their special edition 1001 Best Songs Ever issue.
 In 2013, Billboard ranked "Torn" the number 26 Biggest Pop Song based only on pop radio charts compiled between 1992 and 2012.
 In 2005, "Torn" was listed at number 383 on Blender magazine's list of "500 Greatest Songs Since You Were Born".
+In 2025, the song placed 32 in the Triple J Hottest 100 of Australian Songs.